 What are some must-try Portuguese dishes?

 Portugal’s cuisine is a delicious blend of flavors and influences.
 Must-try dishes include Bacalhau (salted cod), a national dish prepared in countless ways; Caldo Verde (green soup), a hearty and flavorful soup made with potatoes, kale, and chorizo; Pastel de Nata (custard tarts), a sweet and flaky pastry; and Francesinha, a hearty sandwich from Porto filled with meat, cheese, and a special sauce.
-(See Also: Unique Places to Visit Near Edmonton?
+(See Also: Unique Places to Visit Near Colorado Springs?
 Hidden Gems Await)

 What are some tips for traveling in Portugal?